5 Myths About Orthodontic Treatment

 Patients with metal braces have to avoid foods that are sticky and/or hard to chew.
 Otherwise, they risk damaging their wires and brackets.
 But you won’t have this problem if you choose Invisalign.

-The clear aligners are removable, which means you’ll be able to continue eating your favorite foods.
+Theare removable, which means you’ll be able to continue eating your favorite foods.
+Invisalign also makes it easier to eat a balanced diet during orthodontic treatment.

 To avoid staining your aligners, you’ll need to brush your teeth any time you eat or drink anything other than water.
 For this reason, we recommend carrying a small kit with you that includes a travel-sized toothbrush and toothpaste.
 That way, you can maintain clean aligners and a healthy smile during treatment.